ARKTIK-Ministries/ARKTIK-Global-Ecosystem/README.md

 ## **License**

-This repository is made available under the [MIT License](https://opensource.org/licenses/MIT).
-Please review the license for terms of use.
+This repository and all ARKTIK resources are provided under the **ARKTIK Hybrid License**, which ensures ethical use, innovation, and collaboration while protecting proprietary developments.
+Please review the attached [LICENSE.md](./LICENSE.md) for full terms.

 ---